 Before & After

 If you remember where we started we had some pretty specific issues to solve.
 We started with the dryer.
 Knowing that we wanted to put in a counter top to solve the lack of a work surface, the existing dryer with it’s top controls just wouldn’t do.
 So we took to kijiji and were able to find a suitable dryer at a great price!
-From there we hit up our local Home Depot and found an awesome all in one, utility sink, cabinet & faucet.
+Next, we’ll probably have to get in touch with a company similar to DUCTZ of Raleigh to ensure correct dryer vent installations and all that technical stuff.
+We have to make sure to get it right; dryer vents are more vital than we often realize.
+Anyway, from there we hit up our local Home Depot and found an awesome all in one, utility sink, cabinet & faucet.

 To solve the issue of storage, we used floating shelves to create open storage along the back wall.
 We had originally purchased the shelves for our first home but never ended up using them.
 For further shoe & miscellaneous storage, we were able to score perfect condition IKEA Billy Bookcases on kijiji as well at less than half the price of buying them new.
 To give the Billys a bit of a twist we customized them, by attaching the 2 shelves together and then wrapping them in pine boards which we then white washed using PARA White Collar (P5248-14).
 Because we were working with a narrow space, we decided to mount the Billys up off the floor to keep the space from feeling closed in.
 We then added couple of drying racks for added hanging storage.